iCliniq Logo

 Welcome to icliniq.com.

-Q wave abnormalities to a certain extent in certain leads are inconclusive.
-If the overall TMT, cardiac echo, and ECG are normal, there is no need to worry.
-Be on a follow-up with ur cardiologist.
-Take Pantop DSR (a combination of Pantoprazole and Domperidone), once daily before breakfast for three weeks.
-Sometimes, a chest pain may be due to GERD (gastroesophageal reflux disease) as well.
-Avoid spicy, fried, and hot foods.
-Do not rest immediately after meals.
-You can get an upper gastrointestinal endoscopy done to confirm the diagnosis.
+Q wave abnormalities in certain leads can be inconclusive.
+If the overall TMT (treadmill test), cardiac echo, and ECG (electrocardiogram) are normal, there is no need for concern.
+Please continue to follow up with your cardiologist.
+Take a combination of Pantoprazole and Domperidone once daily before breakfast for three weeks.
+Occasionally, chest pain may be related to GERD (gastroesophageal reflux disease) as well.
+Avoid spicy, fried, and hot foods, and do not lie down immediately after meals.
+You may consider having an upper gastrointestinal endoscopy to confirm the diagnosis.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!